mochensky/NoMoreDrop/README.md

 ## Try This Too!

 Want more chaos?
-Check out **[RandomBreak](https://modrinth.com/project/ndpMbtrJ)**, a mod that makes every block drop a *completely random item*, turning every break into a wild surprise!
+Check out **[Random Break](https://modrinth.com/project/ndpMbtrJ)**, a mod that makes every block drop a *completely random item*, turning every break into a wild surprise!